 - At the bottom of the hill, cross the bridge and turn left immediately following the stream that flows here

 - Keep on this path, ignoring a path on the right that would take you uphill, as it follows the stream and then begins to rise into denser woodland, with more glorious estuary views on your left, and descends towards a gate leading you back onto Black Bridge.

 - Turn right and retrace your steps along Coombs Road, turning left onto the lane towards the lime kiln near the 30mph sign.
 Don't follow the path down to the foreshore but bear right at the lime kiln onto a narrow, leafy path which takes you to Cellar Hill.
-Turn left here and almost immediately turn right by a house onto another narrow, leafy urban path.
-You won't miss it because outside the house here is a fine collection of old enamel signs advertising long gone Milford businesses!
+Turn left here and near the bottom of the hill turn right by a house onto another narrow, steep and leafy leafy urban path.

 - When this path descends to Beach Hill road, turn right and walk uphill towards Murray Road.
 Turn left here.
 This road leads onto The Rath - a road lined with fine buildings on the right and overlooking the busy Milford Haven waterway on the left.
 As you walk along here, past the first bandstand, take time to look at some of the monuments - these include a minelayer memorial to ‘Operation Overlord' (the WWII Norwegian invasion), a bronze plaque showing a map of the waterway, and a stunning sculpture commemorating the fishermen of Milford.

 - Below you will also see the landscaped gardens of the former Milford Lido.

 - Eventually you reach a junction of The Rath with Hamilton Terrace and Slip Hill (outside the British Legion club).
 Turn left down Slip Hill (18), onto the slipway itself, and then turn right along the promenade back towards Mackerel Quay where your walk began.